Alaska Fishing Guides

 - Fishing season is May 15-Sept 15.

 After the day of fishing is over you will relax in the comfortable lodge and enjoy a cocktail and appetizers in front of the fire or hang out in the upstairs lounge trading fishing stories and looking at photos from the day.
 Enjoy a chef prepared dinner served with beer and wine before retiring to do it all over again the following day!
-Your daily catch will be processed on sight and frozen into fish boxes for you to bring home.

 King Salmon are one of the most prized catches in Alaska due to their massive size.
 Though present year round the peak King Salmon season is from May 15 – July 15 as this is when most of the 30-60 pound beasts swim the local waters.
 The earlier part of the season is when most “Trophy” fish over 50 pounds are caught and guests have won the local king derby the past 3 years!
 The Kings are fished with downriggers and light tackle most of the fishing will be done by trolling.

-Silver Salmon are most present from August to September 15.
+Silver salmon are most present from August to September 15.

 These 10-20 pound fish are aggressive fast swimmers.
 Fishing is done much the same way as fishing for the kings.
 You can load up your fish boxes during this season with arguably some of the best eating pacific salmon.
 After you catch your limit get ready for some halibut fishing!

-Bring home boxes of fresh Alaska Salmon and Halibut!
+You’ll bring home boxes of fresh Alaska Salmon and Halibut!

 Over the next year you will enjoy some of the best tasting fish you have ever had and it will have been caught by you!
 The town of Old Harbor has a commercial fish smoker if you wish to have some of your salmon smoked.